 YAMUNA RIVER PROJECT: NEW DELHI URBAN ECOLOGY BOOK LAUNCH IN NEW DELHI

-A book launch for the publication, Yamuna River Project: New Delhi Urban Ecology, by UVA School of Architecture faculty Inaki Alday and Pankaj Vir Gupta, and published by Actar Publishers, will be held on April 27th in India.
-Hosted by Jose Ramon Baranano (Ambassador of Spain in India) and Thomas Katsouleas (Provost at UVA) the event will take place at the Spanish Residence, Embassy of Spain in New Delhi.
+A book launch for the publication, Yamuna River Project: New Delhi Urban Ecology, by UVA School of Architecture faculty Inaki Alday and Pankaj Vir Gupta, and published by Actar Publishers, was held on April 27th in India.
+Hosted by Jose Ramon Baranano (Ambassador of Spain in India) and Thomas Katsouleas (Provost at UVA) the event took place at the Spanish Residence, Embassy of Spain in New Delhi.

-This publication presents the result of more than three consecutive years of focused research initiatives and designs from The University of Virginia School of Architecture towards the revitalization of New Delhi’s water bodies.
+This publication presents the result of more than five consecutive years of focused research initiatives and designs from The University of Virginia School of Architecture and many other university collaborators towards the revitalization of New Delhi’s water bodies.

 In collaboration with the Delhi Jal Board, The University of Virginia’s Yamuna River Project is an interdisciplinary research program, proposing to revitalize the ecology of the Yamuna River in New Delhi, and creating vital urban links with the Yamuna river, as it flows through India’s capital city.

 Co-host and UVA Provost, Thomas Katsouleas, described the project as the single largest, multi-disciplinary study at the University of Virginia.